RapidRiskAssessment/website/docs/standard_levels.md

 [Skip to level definitions](#levels-definitions){: .btn .btn--inverse} [Skip to scores](#scoring){: .btn .btn--inverse}

+> A **Standard Level** represents a formalized and concise measure for risk, risk impact, probability indicators, mitigation recommendations and control scores.

 The goal of this document is to ensure consistency, coherence between security documents which measure risk, impact or scores security controls.

 Each level is documented with the following information: